kubestash/docs/docs/guides/kubedump/cluster/index.md

 **Verify Repository:**

-Verify that KubeStash has created `Repositories` that holds the `BackupStorage` information by the following command,
+Verify that the Repository specified in the BackupConfiguration has been created using the following command,

 ```bash
 $ kubectl get repositories -n demo
 NAME             INTEGRITY   SNAPSHOT-COUNT   SIZE   PHASE   LAST-SUCCESSFUL-BACKUP   AGE
 gcs-repository                                       Ready                            28s
 ```

+KubeStash keeps the backup for `Repository` YAMLs.
+If we navigate to the GCS bucket, we will see the Repository YAML stored in the `demo/cluster-manifests` directory.

 **Verify CronJob:**